Immigration Law Certificate

 To qualify for the Immigration Certificate students are required to take the foundation course Law 292 Immigration Law and Procedure.
 The remaining units may be satisfied by taking any of the Foundation Immigration Law Courses or Elective Courses as described below.
 Students also may petition the immigration law faculty supervisors for certificate credit in immigration law related courses and activities which are not explicitly listed.

 Independent or Group Study

 Students may satisfy up to 4 units of the 15 units through independent study or group study.
 Any group study (Law 498) must be approved by at least one of the Immigration Law Faculty.
-A paper written for group study will not satisfy the writing requirement without prior approval from a supervising tax law faculty member.
+A paper written for group study will not satisfy the writing requirement without prior approval from a supervising immigration law faculty member.

 - 292A Advanced Topics in Immigration and Citizenship Law Seminar (2)

 - 440 Immigration Law Clinic (4 each semester)

 Students also may obtain credit towards the Immigration Law Certificate by completing an immigration-related article through LAW 416 for the UC Davis Law Review.
 Additionally, students have the option to satisfy up to 8 units of the required 15 units through the Immigration Law Clinic or approved externships in Immigration Law during the school year.

 The courses below do not focus exclusively on Immigration Law but they do touch on issues that relate to Immigration Law and/or immigrants and citizens.
 Elective courses are offered on a rotating basis.
 Not all courses will be taught in any given year.
 Please check the Course Descriptions webpage for current course offerings.